 Special summer volunteer needs:

-We are especially looking for volunteers who can operate our riding lawn mowers and weed eaters, trim brush, and use a chain saw to cut up downed trees.
-We also need committee menbers for special events.
+We are especially looking for volunteers who can operate our riding lawn mowers and weed eaters, plant, weed, pick up sticks and rocks, trim brush, and use a chain saw to cut up downed trees.
+We also need committee members for special events.
 If this is you, please let us know!

 We appreciate you for telling your friends about us.
 As we grow, we need additional volunteers and additional funding.
 It really does take an army to change the world.